History_Timeline_1950s.jpg

 • Despite the COVID-19 pandemic, the Penn Medicine Pavilion project ramps up production in April to meet the increasing needs of healthcare professionals.

-• Southland acquires Burns Mechanical in Philadelphia, Pennsylvania on October 29.
+• Southland acquires Burns Mechanical in Philadelphia, Pennsylvania.

 History_Milestone_2022B.jpg